 There’s a lot to like about brunch.
-There’s booze and pancakes, and everybody’s in a better-than-usual mood because it’s the weekend.
+There are pancakes and mimosas, and everybody being in a better-than-usual mood because it’s the weekend.
 But it can also be a complete and total pain in the ass.
 If you didn’t think to get a reservation, or you aren’t out of bed and at a restaurant by 9am, your Saturday is going to be spent waiting in long lines with every other hungover person who didn’t get their sh*t together.
 And all you really want are some eggs and coffee and cheap champagne anyway.
-So skip the lines and head to any of these 19 spots where the wait times are minimal and the food is still exactly what you need.
+So skip the lines and head to any of these 21 spots where the wait times are minimal and the food is still exactly what you need.

 If you need a restorative brunch, you have two options: a greasy, highly calorific mess of eggs and meat, or healthy food that won’t make you sad.
 Little Pine sits in the second category.
 This Silver Lake spot is 100% vegan, it’s owned by Moby, and all the proceeds go to animal welfare organizations.
 We probably didn’t have to mention that it’s in Silver Lake, but it is good to know that weekend brunch here stays surprisingly calm.
 As for the menu, it’s vegan food that even non-vegans will actually like.
 Get the French toast or the tofu scramble.

 There are many places for brunch in Studio City, but too many of them have long waits and extremely mediocre food.
 Luckily, Valley residents have The Bellwether, an all-day bar and restaurant with a solid brunch that doesn’t have the hour-plus wait times of nearby spots.
 That might have something to do with the fact that, from the outside, The Bellwether looks like a cottage at a Renaissance Fair.
 But once you get inside, you’ll find a simple space with zero court jesters.
 Also, if you have a big group or you’re with someone who likes to plan, they take reservations.